sbryngelson/group-docs/group-syllabus/figures.md

 * If all the data are marked in the same way (lines, markers, etc.) in each subplot, only use one legend, likely centered above the plots, that can be interpreted as shared amongst all the subplots.

-* Be specific on legends.
-Your readers should be able to distinguish the data series by reading the legends only.
+* Be specific with your legends.
+Your readers should be able to distinguish the data series by reading the legends only, not requiring the caption to determine what the figure means.

 ### Color bars